Argennon-Project/ADAGs/README.md

 ## The Argennon Project

-Argennon (*the classical pronunciation should be used:* /ɑrˈɡen.non/) is a cloud based blockchain and smart contract platform which tries to solve many shortcomings of existing platforms.
-The Argennon blockchain uses a hybrid proof of stake (POS) consensus protocol, which is based on participation of every Argennon user.
-Thanks to the cloud based design of its blockchain, participation in the Argennon consensus protocol does not require costly computational resources, and normal personal computers with limited computational power can actively participate in the consensus protocol.
+Argennon (*the classical pronunciation should be used:* /ɑrˈɡen.non/) is a cloud based blockchain and smart contract platform which tries to solve shortcomings of existing platforms.
+The Argennon blockchain uses a hybrid proof of stake ( POS) consensus protocol, which is based on participation of every Argennon user.
+Thanks to the cloud based design of the Argennon blockchain, participation in its consensus protocol does not require costly computational resources, and normal personal computers with limited computational power can actively participate.
 This property makes Argennon a truly decentralized and democratic blockchain and one of the most secure existing platforms.

 By using cryptographic commitment schemes, the integrity of data on the Argennon cloud is guaranteed, and there is no need for trusting cloud servers.
 At the same time, by using a smart clustering algorithm the network usage and the